juandavidzuluaga/doc-otobo-user/Documetation by Ayté/direct_submit/direct-submit.rst

    Direct Submit Field

+By implementing DirectSubmit, organizations can optimize their process management workflows, ensuring that actions are executed swiftly and with minimal user intervention.

 .. note::
    If one of the fields is set to be shown, the message error “This property won't take effect because there are fields configured as visible.” will be displayed.